Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 ## LESSON INTRODUCTION

-Security #assessment refers to processes and tools that evaluate the attack surface.
+Security #assessment refers to processes and tools that ==evaluate the attack surface==.
 With knowledge of adversary tactics and capabilities, you can assess whether points on the attack surface are potentially vulnerable attack vectors.
 The output of [[assessment]] is recommendations for deploying, enhancing, or reconfiguring security controls to mitigate the risk that vulnerabilities are exploitable by [[threat]] actors.

 Lesson Objectives